Pythagoras got the measure of Hercules by simply sizing up a foot (‘ex pede Herculem’).

 The perpetual back-and-forth lights up Henri Cartier-Bresson’s observation that, “…the world is movement, and you cannot be stationary in your attitude toward something that is moving”, and provides a kind of inner logic to purge (almost) everything from the mise-en-scène that is not of the here-and-now.

 By working with natural light, diegetic sound, and non-professional actors, Rohmer provides an antidote to the bright lights, big names, and mood music that can bring slow death to self-conscious film-making.

 This achievement might be small, but it is significant and enduring – and puts one in mind of the twelfth and final labour of Hercules.

-After storming Hell, Hercules pulled Theseus from the chair of forgetfulness where he would otherwise have sat for all eternity.
-Rohmer, for his part, did not so much storm as lay siege to 20th-century cinema by showing those watching from comfortable seats that mental and physical inactivity breeds, in the words of William Blake, “reptiles of the mind”.
+After storming Hell, Hercules pulled Theseus from the chair of forgetfulness where he would otherwise have sat for eternity.
+Rohmer, for his part, did not so much storm, as lay siege to 20th-century cinema by showing those watching from the spring cushion seats that mental and physical inactivity breeds, in the words of William Blake, “reptiles of the mind”.

 We can’t have everything, but we must keep moving.

 The Éric Rohmer Collection is out now in a 9-disc Blu-Ray set, released by Arrow Academy.